fragaria/karmen-web/README.md

 attribute in the post **front matter**.
 This will serve as the post's main image.

-## Including images within the post body
+## Including images within the page body

 To include image within the post body, start by uploading the image using the `__tools/images` script described above.
 Once you have your `Public ID`,